-The Company has a non-revolving term loan credit facility for financing or refinancing the purchase of equipment, where US\$300 million was available to be drawn upon through March 31, 2020 and US\$310 million was available to be drawn upon through March 31, 2021.
-The equipment loans made under the non-revolving credit facility have a tenor of 20 years, bear interest at a variable rate based on LIBOR plus a margin, are repayable in equal quarterly installments, are prepayable at any time without penalty, and are secured by rolling stock.
+The Company has a secured non-revolving term loan credit facility for financing or refinancing the purchase of equipment.
+The equipment loans made under the non-revolving credit facility have a tenor of 20 years, bear interest at variable rates such as LIBOR and CDOR plus a margin, are repayable in equal quarterly installments, are prepayable at any time without penalty, and are secured by rolling stock.

-On March 31, 2021, the Company issued a US\$310 million (\$389 million) equipment loan under this facility and repaid US\$27 million (\$33 million) over both equipment loans in 2021.
+On March 31, 2021, the Company issued a US\$310 million (\$389 million) equipment loan under this facility.
+The Company repaid US\$31 million (\$40 million) and repaid US\$27 million (\$33 million) of equipment loans in 2022 and 2021, respectively.

-As at December 31, 2021, the Company had outstanding borrowings of US\$572 million (\$723 million), at a weighted-average interest rate of 0.81% and had no further amount available under this non-revolving term loan facility.
-As at December 31, 2020, the Company had outstanding borrowings of US\$289 million (\$368 million), at an interest rate of 0.87% and had US\$310 million available under this non-revolving term loan facility.
+As at December 31, 2022 and 2021, the Company had outstanding borrowings of US\$542 million (\$734 million) and US\$572 million (\$723 million), respectively, at a weighted-average interest rate of 5.22% and 0.81%, respectively, and had no further amount available under this nonrevolving term loan facility.